top of page

 Wendy Su

-Having immigrated from China in 2008, Wendy has found a home in New Zealand.
+Wendy's family emigrated from China in 2008.
 Raised by parents who endured financial hardship in their childhood, she was instilled with a profound curiosity about the world.
-Wendy's upbringing has shaped her philosophy, encapsulated in her advice to others: "Be curious, take the opportunity, and embrace it wholeheartedly."

 bottom of page